Amsterdam/cms_search/README.md

     ssh -L 9200:es01.acc.data.amsterdam.nl:9200 user@dc01.acc.data.amsterdam.nl

-Currently the Elastic Search index for Drupal is not in a backup and cannot yest be restored with update-el.sh.
+Currently the Elastic Search index for Drupal is not in a backup and cannot yet be restored with update-el.sh.

-Then run this with :
+To run this locally do the following:

     cd src
     PYTHONPATH=. python cms_search/main.py --config example.config.yml